lsst-ts/ts_m2gui/doc/user-guide/user-guide.rst

 The ILC status table provides the detailed mode of each ILC with the ModBUS ID.
 There are 84 ILCs: 72 for the axial actuators, 6 for the tangent links, and 6 for the inclinomemter/temperature/displacement sensors.
 Please note that the actuator ILC and sensor ILC have different state machines.
+You can click each ILC indicator to see the detailed information or do more specific ILC commands.

 For the actuator ILC, the state machine starts in the **Standby** state, transitions to **Disable** state, and then **Enable** state.
 For the sensor ILC, the **Standby** state transitions to the **Enabled** state directly without the **Disabled** state in between.